Publisher Exclusion

 Scenario II: Weiss Research

-Weiss Research offers ten different premium services newsletters, each of which presents a different investment strategy, varying from stock investments to options trading.
-Weiss Research helps potential subscribers choose the premium service that is best for them by evaluating their risk profiles through an online questionnaire.
 In addition to periodic analysis of market conditions and business developments, subscribers receive frequent emails that often only identify the investment and provide verbatim trading language for the subscribers to recite to their brokers.
 These trading instructions are sent only when Weiss Research purports to see an investment opportunity arise.
-Weiss Research also employs customer service representatives available to answer questions regarding premium services.
-Weiss Research charges its subscribers between $100 and $5,000 for annual subscriptions and has a total of approximately 10,000 subscribers.
+Weiss Research also employs customer service representatives who are available to answer questions regarding premium services.

 Weiss Research enables its premium services subscribers to engage in “auto-trading” arrangements in which subscribers request that Weiss Research send trading instructions directly to their broker-dealers—from a list of brokerage firms provided by Weiss Research—for automatic execution.
-Weiss Research receives no commissions or fees from the auto-trading broker-dealers or additional fees from auto-trading subscribers.
-Approximately 25% of its premium services subscribers utilize auto-trading.
-Weiss Research requests and receives from some auto-trading broker-dealers copies of trade confirmations for purposes of record keeping and customer service.

-orders to their broker-dealers.
+Weiss Research advertises that its auto-trading arrangements complement Weiss Research’s premium services and eliminate the need for subscribers to manually review and communicate orders to their broker-dealers.
 However, these advertisements selectively highlight profitable trades, omit specific references to unprofitable trades, and present an unrealistic picture of Weiss Research’s investment success.
 For example, one advertisement claims that the subscribers who followed Weiss Research’s recommendations reaped 400% profits.
 In reality, Weiss Research’s premium services newsletters have not been profitable for subscribers.

 Analysis

-Weiss Research does not qualify for the Publisher Exclusion.
-The most outstanding disqualifier is that the communications between the newsletters and their subscribers are personal and have developed into the kind of fiduciary, person-to-person relationship that is characteristic of a traditional advisor-client relationship.
-First, Weiss Research provides advice attuned to the subscribers’ investment objectives by selecting the “best” premium services for them through a questionnaire.
 The emails subscribers receive contain trade orders to their broker-dealers.
 The newsletters are in fact personal communications in the disguise of financial publications and a vehicle for individualized investment advice.
 Further, Weiss Research even obtains discretionary trading authority from auto-trading subscribers to execute trades pursuant to which Weiss Research can directly place trades with the subscribers’ broker-dealers.
 Weiss Research even works with broker-dealers to satisfy its recordkeeping duty as an investment advisor.
-Weiss Research also solicits subscribers with false and misleading advertisements.
-Therefore, Weiss Research’s publications are not bona fide or genuine because they primarily provide individualized investment advice.
-Weiss Research sends emails containing trading instructions through emails to premium service subscribers only when it sees an investment opportunity arise, and thus the publications are not of regular circulation in the sense of being important to the markets but are triggered by specific market events.

 Scenario III: Terry’s Tips

 Terry’s Tips markets options trading strategies and investment newsletters through its website and has begun to offer auto-trading to its subscribers.
-Typically, Terry’s Tips emails an “Auto-
+Typically, Terry’s Tips emails an “Auto-Trade 101” message that recommends but does not require, that the subscriber open a brokerage account at one of the broker-dealers that Terry’s Tips has arrangements with.

-Trade 101” message which recommends, but does not require, that the subscriber open a brokerage account at one of the broker-dealers that Terry’s Tips has arrangements with.
 The email contains instructions on how to open an account, designate Terry’s Tips as the advisor, and authorize the broker-dealer to take orders directly from Terry’s Tips.
-Once the brokerage account is set up, Terry’s Tips sends “trading alerts” –specific trading instructions—to the designated broker-dealer, then the broker-dealer executes those trades accordingly.
-After the trading alert are sent to the broker, Terry’s Tips either posts it on its website or sends a copy to the subscriber.
-The trading alerts are not issued on a regular basis but are timed to specific market activity.
+Once the brokerage account is set up, Terry’s Tips sends “trading alerts” –specific trading instructions—to the designated broker-dealer, and then the broker-dealer executes those trades accordingly.

 Auto-trading subscribers can also email questions to Terry’s Tip.
-The staff personally respond to all emails and also provides specific advice on matters such as the degree of risk associated with each trading strategy, which strategy suits the subscriber’s investment objectives, and when to switch from one strategy to another.
+The staff personally responds to all emails and also provides specific advice on matters such as the degree of risk associated with each trading strategy, which strategy suits the subscriber’s investment objectives, and when to switch from one strategy to another.
 Terry’s Tips often uses false promises of unrealistic and unreasonable investment returns to deceive its subscribers.

 Analysis

-Terry’s Tips does not qualify for the Publisher Exclusion.
-Similar to the Weiss Research scenario, the most outstanding disqualifier is that the communications between the Terry’s Tips and its subscribers are personal and have developed into the kind of fiduciary, person-to-person relationship that is characteristic of a traditional advisor-client relationship.
 First, Terry’s Tips provides personalized investment advice to subscribers individually, by email, as to the degree of risk associated with each auto-trading strategy, which strategy best suits the subscriber’s investment objectives, and when to switch to another strategy.
 The emails are in fact personal communications under the disguise of financial publications and a vehicle for individualized investment advice.
 Further, Terry’s Tips instructs subscribers how to open a brokerage account and to designate Terry’s Tips as the investment advisor.
-As a result, Terry’s Tips obtains discretionary trading authority from auto-trading subscribers to execute trades pursuant to which Terry’s Tips can directly place trades with the subscribers’ broker-dealers through the trading alerts.
-Terry’s Tips also deceives its subscribers through false promises of unrealistic and unreasonable investment returns.
-Therefore, Terry’s Tips’ publications are not bona fide or genuine because they primarily provide individualized investment advice.
-Terry’s Tips sends trading alerts only as a timed response to specific market activity instead of on a regular basis, so the publications are not of regular circulation.

 Scenario IV: Tokyo Joe’s Société Anonyme Corp

 Tokyo Joe sets up a website consisting of two areas.
-One area has limited information accessible to the general public, and the other offers expanded information for paying members (Société
+One area has limited information accessible to the general public, and the other offers expanded information for paying members (Société Anonyme members) only.

-Anonyme members) only.
-In addition to the hefty membership fee, Société Anonyme members can also pay a monthly fee for an exclusive interactive chat room where members can solicit
+In addition to the hefty membership fee, Société Anonyme members can also pay a monthly fee for an exclusive interactive chat room where members can solicit more stock information from Tokyo Joe.

-alerts about stock tips on the members-only area, and then further discusses those posts in the exclusive chatroom; finally, Tokyo Joe makes some of his stock picks available to the general
+Tokyo Joe emails, posts, and discusses a number of stock picks, daily reactions to markets, and trading tips through the website.
+Typically, Tokyo Joe first composes and sends emails, posts alerts about stock tips on the members-only area, and then further discusses those posts in the exclusive chatroom; finally, Tokyo Joe makes some of his stock picks available to the general public.

-order to inflate their prices, and then he subsequently sells his shares profitably.
+Tokyo Joe has thousands of members on the website and sees an opportunity to make a fortune.
+For example, he encourages members to buy shares of certain stocks that he already owns, to inflate their prices, and then he subsequently sells his shares profitably.
 On other occasions, Tokyo Joe recommends members hold a stock for several days claiming that it will hit a target price, while Tokyo Joe immediately sells his stock or places limit orders below the “target price.”
-Tokyo Joe sometimes promotes the stock of a certain issuer in exchange for compensation

-from that issuer.
+Tokyo Joe sometimes promotes the stock of a certain issuer in exchange for compensation from that issuer.
 He never reveals his true interests in the stocks he recommends.
-To convince members to follow his advice, Tokyo Joe often posts effusive testimonials and false and
+To convince members to follow his advice, Tokyo Joe often posts effusive testimonials and false and misleading performance results on the website and the chatroom.

 Analysis